lhanson/maven-wagon/README.md

 Note 1: this will not override your Wagon installation, since this patched distribution is specifically renamed 3.0.1-SINGLE.

-Note 2: if you want to run unit testing, just remote `-DskipTests`.
+Note 2: if you want to run unit testing, just remove `-DskipTests`.
 This may take a while.

 ### secondly, declare this package inside your `pom.xml`